dnif-archive/SOC18-genesis/README.md

 Most of the resources listed below provide lists and/or APIs to obtain (hopefully) up-to-date information with regards to threats/attacks.
 Some consider these sources as threat intelligence, opinions differ however.
 A certain amount of (domain- or business-specific) analysis is necessary to create true threat intelligence.

 **Frameworks and Platforms**

 Frameworks, platforms and services for collecting, analyzing, creating and sharing Threat Intelligence.

 **Tools**

 All kinds of tools for parsing, creating and editing Threat Intelligence.
-Mostly IOC based.

 **Research, Standards and Books**